hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 *Data Races*.
 Two receives in the same `compute` block are considered concurrent if they are not ordered by `await`.
-Receiving from the same channel multiple times concurrently is considered a data race on the channel.
+Receiving from the same stream multiple times concurrently is considered a data race on the stream.

 #### Processing Data Streams with `foreach`